pdxmph/autotaxonomizer/README.md

 If an article is deemed unclassifiable, the script logs it and then passes it through the summarize gem to look for interesting words, which are placed in a frequency table for further refinement of the keyword list.

+__Note:__ This version is incomplete.
+Please check out the master branch of this project to get a version that can search article bodies and suggest keywords to refine classification.

 ## Setup

 We need a few gems: